-Our struggles are messengers.
+I believe that our struggles are messengers.
 If we know how to listen, they can teach us about our deepest needs.
 Our struggles also bring wisdom about lost or disowned parts of ourselves that are searching for a way home, and the particular risks we may each need to take in order to feel more alive.
 Greeting these messengers with compassion and curiosity can loosen rigid patterns and storylines, setting us free to reconnect with our vitality.
 And even when it’s not possible to undo the source of pain, as in cases of trauma, it’s still possible to learn an entirely new way to dance with what hurts – and to commit to inviting joy, flexibility, and fullness in.

 I believe that, in the words of Vikki Reynolds, “a socially just world is a mentally well world.”
-My anti-oppressive framework attends to ways in which systems of oppression generate trauma and other health impacts.
+My framework attends to ways in which systems of oppression generate trauma and other health impacts.
 I am LGBTQIA+-affirming, and a body-positive/Health at Every Size philosophy informs my work.